191A-Team-GameTime/docs/011-summer-learning-plan.md

 + August 16– August 29
 <pre><code>➢ Sponsor: Deliver new SDK to team (if not delivered yet).
+>    Review the First major Milestone for Summer
+>    Initiate second major milestone for summer in Android application.
 ➢	Faraz, Marissa, Damon: Continue to Learn about Front end UI Development for Android ➢	Ryan, Joshua:  Continue to Learn how to integrate SDK backend with front end.
 ➢	Continue Communication with Team.